mikeuf/mmc6950-capstone/README.md

 ### Scan Results
 When the scan job is complete, the results are displayed in a table.
 Each scanned URL is listed with the result of the test.
 Most tests should return the status code HTTP 200.
 This is a standard code that means "OK" (no errors).
 The results are separated into a **Status** and **Details** column.
 A status is usually a status code or a brief summary.
 Details contain more descriptive information that may assist with troubleshooting.
 If a scan returns an error, the exact text of the error may be included.

-#### Downloading Reports
-The scan results can be download by clicking the **Download Report** button.
-The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.

 ### Destinations and Job History
 The result of every scan test is automatically saved.
-To review a list of all URLs that have been tested, click the Destinations link in the header near the top of the site.
+To review a list of all URLs that have been tested, click the **Destinations** link in the header near the top of the site.
 The destinations are listed along with the their most recent status.
 This can be downloaded as a tab-separated value (.tsv) file by clicking the **Download Report** button.

+### Downloading Reports
+The Scan Results and Destinations can be download by clicking the **Download Report** button.
+The file is a tab-separated file (.tsv) which can be imported into Excel or viewed with a text editor.